YacineOuhrouche/Circuits_Repo/Analog_Circuits/Analog_Basic/ADC/README.md

 ### 1️⃣ **Successive Approximation ADC (SAR ADC)**

-> A SAR ADC converts an analog input signal to a digital value by iteratively approximating the value with a series of comparisons.

-- **How it works**:
-  The input voltage is compared to a reference voltage using a digital-to-analog converter (DAC), and the process is repeated until the desired resolution is achieved.
+>  The input voltage is compared to a reference voltage using a digital-to-analog converter (DAC), and the process is repeated until the desired resolution is achieved.

 - 🧭 **Typical Use**:
   - High-speed applications with medium to high resolution.